-Applications extended: Become a vice chair for the Civil Service LGBT+ Network
+Applications closed: Become a vice chair for the Civil Service LGBT+ Network

 We’re opening up additional vice chair positions, and here’s how you can apply.